UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 8.
 Timer with LCD running.

 The idea is for easy debugging, write, compile and run a bit of code with both windows working interactively: hardware Proteus environment and software IDE.
-Use the watch window and break points to stop and control the program sequence and monitor RAM variables of interest for each function.
+Use the watch window, break points and step-by-step mode to stop and control the program execution and monitor RAM variables of interest for each function.

 Fig. 9.
 The timer running while watching the software main variables.